 Many financial institutions offer IRAs, including brokerage firms, banks, and newer “fintech” companies.
 In order to pick the best account for you, there are a few things to consider.
-One important consideration is whether you want to make your own investment decisions, or would you rather have the investing decisions made for you so you can just set-it-and-forget-it?
+One important consideration is whether you want to make your own investment decisions, or would you rather have the investment decisions made for you so you can just set it and forget it.

 If you want to make your own decisions, then what you’ll want is a self-directed IRA.
 That allows you to make your own trading decisions and invest in whichever financial securities you’d like.